GDbateaux/Cartomancien-virtuel/DEVELOPER_GUIDE.md

 - `src/card_recognizer.py`
     - Loads a pretrained ResNet18 backbone and turns it into an embedding extractor (removes final classifier).
+    - Builds a reference index from data/cards/:
-    - Computes normalized embeddings for all reference images in data/cards/.
+        - normalized embeddings for fast candidate retrieval,
+        - SIFT keypoints/descriptors for feature matching.
+    - For each extracted card image:
+        - selects a shortlist using embedding cosine similarity,
+        - reranks that shortlist using SIFT,
-    - For each candidate card image, returns the top matches with similarity scores.
+        - returns the top matches with SIFT-based scores.

 - `src/card.py`
     - Defines the Card class, which stores the card bounding box, the extracted card image, and the predicted label/confidence.